Zunairaah/Heart-Disease-prediction-dashboard/README.md

 **Future Improvements**
 - Adding support for multiple machine learning models.
 - Enhancing the UI for better user experience.
 - Adding more detailed performance metrics for the prediction model.
-**License**
-This project is licensed under the [MIT License](LICENSE).
 **Acknowledgments**
 - Thanks to open-source contributors and libraries like Plotly, Dash, and Scikit-learn.
 - Special thanks to the healthcare datasets that made this project possible.
-Feel free to contribute, report issues, or share feedback! 🚀
+Feel free to contribute, report issues, or share feedback!